jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-37.md

 {37:10} So I prophesied as he commanded me, and the breath came into them, and they lived, and stood up upon their feet, an exceeding great army.

 {{< l a="Enki" >}}
-11 [To Ezekiel]  Son of man, these bones are the whole house of Israel: behold, they say, Our bones are dried, and our hope is lost: we are cut off for our parts.
+11 [To Ezekiel]  Son of man, these bones are the whole Israelites: behold, they say, Our bones are dried, and our hope is lost: we are cut off for our parts.
 12} Therefore prophesy and say unto them: Behold, O my people, I will open your graves, and cause you to come up out of your graves, and bring you into the land of Israel. {37:13} And you shall know that I [am] Enki, when I have opened your graves, O